Available for the following Plan types:

 You can also create a Defined Event for page highlights and use it to analyze the impact of page highlights on your conversions.
 For example, this conversion analysis shows that we lose over 1,000 conversions annually when users highlight a product name during the checkout flow on an ecommerce site.

-Do I need to enable highlight recording in my account?
+Do I need to enable highlight capture in my account?

-FullStory will automatically begin recording highlight events after the Beta is enabled for your account.
-Previously recorded sessions will not show highlight events.
+FullStory will automatically begin capturing highlight events after the Beta is enabled for your account.
+Previously captured sessions will not show highlight events.

-Does FullStory record highlight events for both web and mobile apps?
+Does FullStory capture highlight events for both web and mobile apps?

 Does FullStory detect highlight events triggered by double or triple clicks that highlight full words or paragraphs?